Home » Initiative Towards Changing Laws related to Multiple Sclerosis

 Initiative Towards Changing Laws related to Multiple Sclerosis

 Fort McMurray-Cold Lake MP David Yurdiga introduced a motion before the House of Commons that will protect people who suffer from multiple sclerosis and other episodic disabilities.
-He ensured that this motion will have a safety net protecting people suffering from this disease.The reason behind him taking this step is that he is affected personally because his wife Kathy lives with multiple sclerosis.
+He ensured that this motion would have a safety net protecting people suffering from this disease.
+The reason behind him taking this step is that he is affected personally because his wife Kathy lives with multiple sclerosis.
 His wife worked as a bookkeeper but once she was diagnosed with MS she could no longer work.

 “I was instantly disabled, I went from a healthy working person to a person who couldn’t function.”
 Said Kathy

-A much needed change in the government policy
+A much-needed change in the government policy

-Almost 77,000 people in Canada have the disease and according to The Conference Board of Canada 60 percent of people suffering from multiple sclerosis are unemployed.
-So, the MS Society is supporting the initiative taken by Yurdiga completely and has already surpassed the first step towards success as it passed the first reading on 2nd November, 2018.To know more about the initiative read here.
+Almost 77,000 people in Canada have the disease and according to The Conference Board of Canada, 60 percent of people suffering from multiple sclerosis are unemployed.
+So, the MS Society is supporting the initiative taken by Yurdiga completely and has already surpassed the first step towards success as it passed the first reading on 2nd November 2018.
+To know more about the initiative read here.

-People suffering from MS want to work but they are not able to continue working as it causes extreme fatigue but they can be provided with jobs with flexible arrangements that can keep them employed and support their families.
+People suffering from MS want to work but they are not able to continue working as it causes extreme fatigue they can be provided with jobs with flexible arrangements that can keep them employed and support their families.

 “Most government programs, like EI and the disability tax credit, have high eligibility requirements that don’t offer enough flexibility for people living with MS and episodic disabilities” said Julie Kelndorfer, director of government relations for the MS Society.

-A change in the government policy is much required as everyone is not as lucky like Kathy as she had a family – run business that was able to accommodate her and support her needs.
+A change in the government policy is much required as everyone is not as lucky like Kathy as she had a family-run business that was able to accommodate her and support her needs.

 Furthermore , Kelndorfer says “We know that people with MS want to work but they struggle to continue to work”